Podcast with Matt Bailey

 Michael: Yeah.
-And so you’ve got to start by first congratulating them and saying, “First off, well done, come into the SEO team now instead of when [after your content] is first published,” so, you know, you reward this kind of behavior.
+And so you’ve got to start by first congratulating them and saying, “First off, well done, coming to the SEO team now instead of when [after your content] is first published” So you reward this kind of behavior.
 And then comes a decision, what measurement would be most applicable to enable this team?
-Okay, and so right now, currently, we know that the algorithms are looking for what we would call dwell time for search, right?
-And the words that sticks around, that’s a signal that the content is relevant.
-And probably, the AI engines are a lot more advanced to where keywords are not…you know, on-page signals are probably not as important as links and authority links and dwell time.
+Okay, and so right now, currently, we know that the algorithms might be looking for what we would call dwell time for search, [or an absence of a return to SERPS] right?
+And the words that cause visitors to stick around, that’s a signal that the content is relevant.
+And probably, the on-page signals are probably not as important as links and authority [trusted] links and dwell time.
 So how do we measure something that helps the writing team understand that?

 SEO Knowledge can Trump Influence in Larger Organizations

 So what we did is just…well, actually, what I did just in a geeky moment inside of Google Analytics is I went and set up dwell time and then I pulled in some backlinks from SEMrush with a little algorithm that, (you know, Dr. Turner from ClickTracks’ fame would probably choke on it)…but it was a rough calculation of a combination of the value of links and the combination of dwell time on the page and then we added in scroll depth.
 Did somebody scroll, 50% or or 80%?